 Then we returned to our kayaks for more paddling.
 We paddled for another hour or so and then took another break for more instruction.
 Tim demonstrated a dead man rescue where you can pull an unconscious person upright from a capsized position with one hand.

 It was impressive and Tim showed some strength and leverage, for he managed the maneuver quite smoothly.
 Seeing this made me feel quite safe paddling with Door County Adventure Center.
 The instructors are great teachers and they really know what they are doing in case of an emergency.

 Crossing to Rowley’s Bay

 This made the trip go a little longer, which I was all in favor of.
-We even saw two bald eagles on a tree while kayaking up the coastline.
-Finally we opted to cross, and in another half hour we were across.
+Finally we opted to cross, and in another half hour we made it.
 We arrived at 3 p.m.
 What a great day of kayaking with Door County Adventure Center.